Gail Huff Brown: 2022 congressional campaign

 In September 2021, Huff declared her candidacy for New Hampshire's 1st congressional district in the 2022 election.
 She identifies as a conservative Republican.
 Prior to running for office, Huff supported abortion rights.
 In 2021, she stated that she is "much more conservative" than her husband, and she supports former President Donald Trump.
 After filing for her congressional campaign, she was asked about her position on abortion, specifically in relation to the Texas Heartbeat Act, and she replied that she supports the current law in New Hampshire on abortion, which is legal during most of a pregnancy, but supports Texas's and other states' "right to pass any law they want" to restrict abortion."
 She said her views on abortion are similar to those of Governor Chris Sununu, who is pro-choice.
 Facing opposition in the primary campaign over abortion, Huff stated that she is a "mix of both" pro-life and pro-choice.
 She announced that she supports overturning Roe v.
 Wade and that abortion rights, and the question of whether or not to ban abortions, should be decided on a state level.
-She released a statement saying, “I’ve made my position on abortion clear: I support state’s rights, and I especially support our law here in New Hampshire.
+She released a statement saying, “I’ve made my position on abortion clear: I support states’ rights, and I especially support our law here in New Hampshire.
 I do not support late-term abortion, federal funding for abortion or foreign aid being used for abortion....”
 Following the overturning of Roe, she ran an ad saying she will support abortion rights in New Hampshire.
 In an interview, Huff said that she supports same-sex marriage, but declined to answer whether she believes it should be a state issue and the Supreme Court should overturn the Obergefell decision which legalized same-sex marriage nationally.
 Huff has made unsubstantiated claims surrounding the 2020 presidential election, saying that there were "a lot of irregularities."

 Personal life

 At one time, she hosted a parenting series on Lifetime that featured child psychologist Penelope Leach.
-Huff starred in Boston singer-songwriter Digney Fignus' 1984 music video for the song "The Girl With The Curious Hand."
+Huff starred in Boston singer-songwriter Digney Fignus' 1984 music video for the song "The Girl With The Curious Hand".

 Huff is a fitness enthusiast who in 2007 took a fitness challenge with Navy SEAL applicants.
 She is an avid cyclist.